-Why is artificial insemination used?
+Why is Artificial Insemination used?

 There are a wide range of needs that may be assisted through artificial insemination procedures.
 Intrauterine insemination (IUI) is the most common type of artificial insemination and has the highest success rate.

 How is artificial insemination done?

-Does artificial insemination carry risks?
+Does Artificial Insemination carry risks?

 While generally a low-risk procedure, there are a few potential complications.
 For example, there’s a greater chance for multiple pregnancies when artificial insemination is used in combination with fertility medications.
 Multiple pregnancies carry its own set of potential risks.
 Ovarian hyperstimulation syndrome is another risk when patients combine fertility medications and artificial insemination treatments, though it’s a rare complication.
 Fertility medications are typically used only when endometriosis seems to interfere with conception.

 If pregnancy isn’t achieved within 6 cycles of artificial insemination, additional treatments aren’t likely to produce results, and other fertilization methods are recommended.